 The purpose of this research study is to monitor your health status in accordance with the Food and Drug Administration guidelines.
-These guidelines require the research team to follow your health status for up to 15 years when subjects have participated research studies that have received cells that have been permanently modified by a gene therapy product (called gene transfer).
+These guidelines require the research team to follow your health status for up to 10 years when subjects have participated research studies and have received cells that have been permanently changed by a study drug (called gene modification).